Fair task allocation in transportation: Polynomial-time optimal algorithm for MFMCA

-\paragraph{\textbf{Iterations}.} In the first iteration $I_1$, we randomly pick a company $k_q \in Q$ and then increase its capacity by 1, i.e., $C_{k_q,b}=C_{k_q,b}+1$.
+\paragraph{\textbf{Iterations}} In the first iteration $I_1$, we arbitrarily pick a company $k_q \in \mathcal{Q}$ and then increase its capacity by $1$, i.e., $C_{k_q,b}=C_{k_q,b}+1=1$.
 We then run a standard maximum flow algorithm, which returns a maximum flow $f^{I_1}_{k_q}$ given the restricted capacities.
 We check whether $k_q$ receives a flow, i.e., whether $f^{I_1}(k_q,b)=1$ is true.
-If $f^{I_1}(k_q,b)=0$, then we can conclude that company $k_q$ will not be allocated any job even if we increase its capacity.
-In this case, we fix the capacity $C^f_{k_q,b}$ of the edge between the sink and company $k_q$, who has $f^{I_1}(k_q,b)=0$ to $C^f_{k_q,b}=1-1=0$ and remove company $k_q$ from the set $Q$.
-If $f^{I_1}(k_q,b)=1$, then we know that company $k_q$ can handle a flow of 1, and we can let $C_{k_q,b}=1$, and continue.

-We then choose another company in $Q$, and repeat the above-mentioned process until we have done the same for all companies in $Q$.
-Recall that all companies can get at most one job in this iteration because their capacity is set to 1.
+If $f^{I_1}(k_q,b)=0$, then we can conclude that company $k_q$ will not be allocated any job even if we would further increase its capacity.
+In this case, we fix the capacity $C^f_{k_q,b}$ of the edge between the sink and company $k_q$ to $C^f_{k_q,b}=1-1=0$, and remove company $k_q$ from set $\mathcal{Q}$.
+If $f^{I_1}(k_q,b)=1$, then we know that company $k_q$ can handle a flow of $1$, so we can let $C_{k_q,b}=1$ and continue.
+We then choose another company in $\mathcal{Q}$ and repeat the above-mentioned process until we have done the same for all companies in $\mathcal{Q}$.
+Recall that all companies can get at most one job in this iteration because their capacity is set to $1$.